Porting Guide

 9. The porting request is completed on the confirmed porting date.
 Packnet advises you the port has been completed and whether calls are completing as expected

-Important - Following a completed porting request, you can deactivate any unwanted numbers.
-But in the event you port away from Packnet, you MUST include all of the numbers and number ranges that were originally ported into Packnet in your port away request.
+Necessary - You can deactivate any unwanted numbers following a completed porting request.
+But if you port away from Packnet, you MUST include all of the numbers and number ranges originally ported into Packnet in your port away request.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.